ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for Oracle User's Manual.md

 ### oraAdapter Constraints

 There are various constraints in using oraAdapter(or oraAdapter).
-If the following conditions are not satiafied, oraAdapter will not be able to use.
+If the following conditions are not satisfied, oraAdapter will not be able to use.

-#### Preliquisites
+#### Prerequisites

--   If a conflict occurs when executing INSEART/UPDATE/DELETE in the target database(Oracle or other altibase), the execution is cancelled and a message is left to an error log file or the execution is neglected in accordance with the configuration.
+-   If a conflict occurs when executing INSERT/UPDATE/DELETE in the target database(Oracle or other altibase), the execution is canceled and a message is left to an error log file or the execution is neglected in accordance with the configuration.
 -   An error which was occurred during the replication can be withdrawn.
-That is to say, if there is a duplicated data when inserting multiple data, the execution is completed except the duplicated data.
+That is to say, if there is duplicated data when inserting multiple data, the execution is completed except the duplicated data.
 -   The replication speed might be slower than that of the service.

 #### Data Constraints